Apoll011/Alex/README.md

 # ALEX - Advanced Learning and Execution Interface

-ALEX is an extensible AI assistant framework built in Python, featuring a modular skill system, voice capabilities, and multi-language support.
+ALEX is an extensible Commad-Action assistant framework built in Python, featuring a modular skill system, voice capabilities, and multi-language support.
 It's designed to be easily extensible through a robust skill system while maintaining core assistant functionalities.

 ---